The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Introduction

 The Milky Way (MW) is undergoing a merger with the Large Magellanic Cloud \citep[LMC, see][for a comprehensive review of the effect of the LMC on the MW]{Vasiliev2023}.
 The LMC is thought to be on its first pericentric passage and to have a dark matter mass $M_{\mathrm{LMC}}\sim 10^{11}\,\mathrm{M}_{\odot}$ \citep{Besla2007, Besla2010, Boylan-Kolchin2011, Penarrubia2016, Kravtsov2024}.
 An alternative scenario proposes the LMC is on its second pericentric passage; however, most observable features of this earlier passage scenario are superseded by the more recent, closer, pericentric passage \citep{Vasiliev2024}.
 Such a large mass for the LMC is required to explain a plethora of Local Group phenomena: for example, the kinematics of its globular clusters \citep{Watkins2024}, the kinematics of MW satellites \citep{Patel2020, CorreaMagnus2022, Kravtsov2024}; dynamical models of MW stellar streams \citep{2019MNRAS.487.2685E, Koposov2019, Shipp2021, Vasiliev2021, Koposov2023, Warren2025}; and the timing argument (\citealt{Penarrubia2016}, but see also \citealt{Benisty:2022, Chamberlain:2023, Benisty2024}) all require an LMC mass $M_{\mathrm{LMC}}\sim 1-2\, \times 10^{11}\,\mathrm{M}_{\odot}$ \citep[see fig.~1 of][for a summary of LMC mass estimates]{Vasiliev2023}.
 At present-day the LMC is at a distance of $d = (49.6 \pm 0.5) \,\mathrm{kpc}$ \citep{Pietrzynski2019}, and heliocentric line of sight velocity of $v_{\mathrm{los}} = (262.2 \pm 3.4)\,\mathrm{km}\,\mathrm{s}^{-1}$ \citep{vanderMarel2014}.
 An open question remains on the exact position, and hence velocity, of the LMC centre.
 A compilation of the recent reported LMC centre position and proper motion measurements is given in table~2 of \citet{Vasiliev2023}.
 The orbit of the LMC is sensitive to the assumed MW potential \citep[see fig.~3 of][]{Vasiliev2023} and, because the LMC has a mass comparable to that of the MW \citep[$M_{\mathrm{MW}}\sim 10^{12}\,\mathrm{M}_{\odot}$][]{Wang2020}, it is also subject to dynamical friction from the MW dark matter halo \citep{Chandrasekhar1943}.

 The recent infall of the LMC into the MW generates a density wake in the MW dark matter halo \citep{Chandrasekhar1943}.
 This occurs as the infalling LMC has a range of orbital frequencies which resonate with the orbits of dark matter particles of the MW's dark matter halo \citep{Mulder1983, Weinberg1986}.
-The classical `conic' wake trailing the LMC is typically labelled as the \textit{transient response}, whereas the response elsewhere in the MW halo is labelled the \textit{collective response} caused by the shift in the systems' barycentre \citep{Garavito-Camargo2019, 2021ApJ...919..109G, Tamfal2021, Foote2023}.
+The classical `conic' wake trailing the LMC is typically labelled as the \textit{transient response}, whereas the response elsewhere in the MW halo is labelled the \textit{collective response} mainly caused by the shift in the systems' barycentre as well as containing some large scale resonance features \citep{Weinberg1989, Garavito-Camargo2019, Garavito-Camargo2021, Tamfal2021, Rozier2022, Foote2023}.